anharrington/handsonpython/rstP/strings1.rst

 error!  [#]_

 This is a traceback error.
 These occur when the code is being executed.
-In the last two lines it shows the line where the error was found, and then a reason for the error.
+In the last two lines of the traceback it shows the Python line where the error was found, and then a reason for the error.
 Not all reasons are immediately intelligible to a starting programmer, but they are certainly worth checking out.
 In this case it is pretty direct.
 You need to make an explicit conversion,